snehakhokhali/salmonella_enterica_pipeline_sneha/README.md

     shell:
       """minimap2 -x ava-ont -t8 {input} {input} | gzip -1 > {output}"""
 ```
+* parameter -x ava-ont for nanopore reads and -x ava-pb for PacBio reads
 * add these in rule of all
 ```
 expand("/data/long_read_assembly/{long_barcode}.paf.gz",long_barcode=config["long_barcode"]),
 ```
-* add the rule of miniasm in snakefile
+* add the rule of miniasm in snakefile to compute gfa using overlapped long reads using miniasm
 ```
 rule miniasm:
     input: